List of Historic Sites of Japan (Tottori)

 This list is of the Historic Sites of Japan located within the Prefecture of Tottori.

 National Historic Sites

-As of 1 July 2019, thirty-four Sites have been designated as being of national significance (including one *Special Historic Site); the San'indō spans the prefectural borders with Shimane.
+As of 29 February 2024, thirty-five Sites have been designated as being of national significance (including one *Special Historic Site); the San'indō spans the prefectural borders with Shimane.

 Prefectural Historic Sites

-As of 1 May 2018, nineteen Sites have been designated as being of prefectural importance.
+As of 1 May 2023, twenty Sites have been designated as being of prefectural importance.

 Municipal Historic Sites

-As of 1 May 2018, a further one hundred and twenty-two Sites have been designated as being of municipal importance.
+As of 1 May 2023, a further one hundred and twenty-one Sites have been designated as being of municipal importance.